LauraMarieRoss/Mission-to-Mars/README.md

 # Mission to Mars

 ## Project Overview
-TWeb scraping is a method used by organizations worldwide to extract online data for analysis.
+Web scraping is a method used by organizations worldwide to extract online data for analysis.
 This project uses BeautifulSoup and Splinter to automate web browsing and scraping.  <br>
 <br>
 The project methods include:
 - Creating a simple HTML document to display a web page, linking to Bootstrap open source library for visual components.